 A report containing between 6 and 11 relevant graphs is emailed to the patient's counselor every time their patient fills out a Progress Monitoring update.
 The report also passes along any comments the patient volunteered, such as why the patient is satisfied or unsatisfied with treatment.

-INSIGHT Mental Health provides the benefits of Progress Monitoring to general behavioral health professionals.
-INSIGHT Mental Health screen patients for depression, anxiety, trauma, eating disorders, suicidal ideation and self-harming behavior and collects baseline quality of life information.
+INSIGHT Behavioral provides the benefits of Progress Monitoring to general behavioral health professionals.
+INSIGHT Behavioral screen patients for depression, anxiety, trauma, eating disorders, suicidal ideation and self-harming behavior and collects baseline quality of life information.
 However, patients who are not attending substance abuse treatment centers and who do not report excessive drug or alcohol use prior to treatment are not asked about addiction severity, cravings or whether they have recently used drugs or alcohol.

 Individual graphs for each patient are provided to counselors everytime a new survey is submitted so that they can adjust treatment accordingly.
 However, it would be cumbersome for managers of treatment centers to have to review dozens of individual patient reports in order to identify those who are not making appropriate progress.
 To provide managers and owners of treatment centers a quick read on how their patients are doing, Vista summarizes the progress monitoring data for groups of patients (such as the Tuesday outpatient group or the Women's Program).